 Fat-hen (Atriplex prostrata) an annual non-native herb that can be found in wetland habitats.
 During Year 4, individuals were present scattered throughout Sites 1-B and 1-C, though they were not targeted as a high priority invasive species.
-In Year 5, the presence of the non-native increased in Sites 1-B and 1-C and some individuals were removed.
-Recommendation for Year 6 is to continue to hand remove.
+In Year 5, the presence of the non-native increased in Sites 1-B and 1C and some individuals were removed.
+During Year 6, fat-hen was observed in lower amounts throughout Sites 1-B and 1-C. Recommendations for Year 7 are continued hand removal and maintenance.